sachin-desai/exablox-interview/README.md

 A2.
 PROPOSAL
 --------------------------------------------------------------------------------
-The secret key shared between sender and reciever can be easily compromised in transit, or post receipt.
-What mechanism would you utilize to ensure security and prevent a man in the middle attacks?

 Would the nature of file updates (static vs. dynamic) affect your choice of Merkle tree implementation?
 Would a Bloom filter be a better fit?